Eason68/Joint-SS-and-ED/README.md

 ![framework](./image/framework.png)

-## environment
+## Environment

+Our network is tested in the following environments:

+* CUDA == 10.0
+* cuDNN == 7.6.5

-Switch to the current directory in the terminal and execute the following command to install the environment dependency:
+And then you need to switch to the current directory in the terminal and execute the following command to install the environment dependency:

 ```bash
 # please remember to switch to the current directory
 pip install -r requirements.txt
 ```

 ## Data